Viktor & Rolf: Return to haute couture

-Imperfection was the central concept of Viktor & Rolf’s most recent haute couture collection.
 Recalling the message of recycling from the Vagabonds, Boulevard of Broken Dreams pairs contrasting patterned fabric with a fantastical and delicate colour palette.
-The recycled layers appear almost like shards of glass placed onto Viktor & Rolf’s signature exaggerated couture forms.
+The recycled layers appear almost like shards of glass placed onto Viktor & Rolf's signature exaggerated couture forms.
 The designers chose to consciously exploit such imperfections, following the Japanese principle of Kintsugi by gilding faults and seams in gold.
 The aesthetic and intention of the collection was summarised by critic Suzy Menkes: "The patchwork of grandeur was as pretty in its choice of colour as it was in the feminine shapes.
 And if recycling could be this elegant, maybe it could draw more fashion people to the party."

 Exhibitions

 Below is a comprehensive list of art exhibitions which have featured the work of Viktor & Rolf.
 The sheer number is a testament to the artistic value of their garments.